miriamroddy/pands-problem-sheet/README.md

     Commit and push a file to the problem sheet called helloworld.py

-This is a simple Python script that prints the message "Hello, world!" to the console.
+This is a simple Python script that uses the print() function in Python to output text to the console, so when we run this program, it will output the text "Hello, World!" to the console.
+Anything with a # symbol is a comment - it's not executed by the program but provides commentary to the code.

 <p>*Usage*</p>
 		1. Clone the repository to your local machine.